Sandra Ramos: Themes

 Ramos has been explicit about how her art, not only intersects with social, political, and global issues, but also is made with intent of making a critical statement about the future.
 She does this by using a paradox of contradictions of idealism.
 In her art, she expresses deep feelings of loss and mourning that are associated with choices of her family, friends, and her partner in life.
 She explores the trauma that came with the break of all of these ties and the consequent feelings of loneliness and hopelessness that ensued.

 In addition, she is known for the visual expression of her relationship to Cuba's political and social realities, especially those that relate to the Cuban diaspora.
 Throughout her body of work, the artist uses familiar characters from literature, history, and folklore that not only creates context for her work, but also voices her political or social opinions.

 One common motif in her work is using a character of the Cuban Pioneer girl.
 The artist presents it as a young girl whose visage seems innocent, guiltless, and unaware of life's struggles.

 The character's face is a self-portrait of the artist that is utilized in a surreal context similar to that of the protagonist from Alice in Wonderland.
 The artist appropriates this fictional context to make commentary on life in contemporary Cuba.
 Her work lends itself to be a narrative that plays on the adventures of Alice in Wonderland, but instead her character is a childlike explorer of Cuba under the Fidel Castro regime.

 By choosing to name her character Ariadne in some of her prints, Ramos alludes at Greek mythology.
-Ariadne is the name of goddess who is the daughter of King Minos of Crete and his wife Pasiphae.
+Ariadne is the name of the goddess who is the daughter of King Minos of Crete and his wife Pasiphae.
 In her story, she falls in love with Athenian hero, Theseus, and plays a crucial role in helping him slay the Minotaur.
 In return, she expects him to marry her and to take her back to Athens.
 However, Theseus abandons Ariadne on the island of Naxos (Connor).

 Another common theme in Ramos’ piece is the use of water that emphasizes a physical separation to express a sense of isolation and to, as well as demonstrating the fluidity in her life.